monkinng9/Transcirpt2blog-section-system/README.md

 # Transcript to Blog Post Generator

-This project implements an advanced transcript processing system that converts video/audio transcripts into well-structured blog posts using LLM-based sectioning techniques.
+This project, inspired by Sam Witteveen's video "New Summarization via In Context Learning with a New Class of Models," implements an advanced transcript processing system with Context-Aware capabilities.
+This system converts video/audio transcripts into well-structured blog posts using LLM-based sectioning techniques.

 ## Overview